 Hoshi came up to the two of them standing in Richard’s doorway.
 “I see that the two of you got coffee and lots of it.”
 The two nodded their heads.
 “We have an hour before we have to show up on the bridge.
 Right now the mess isn’t busy so if you two want anything to eat, I’d suggest we all hit the mess right now before the crowd hits.”

 Raina Greenfeather IV, of the House of Greenfeather, strode down the long corridor leading to the throne room.
 The long regal robe the young woman wore flowed with her as she moved with a dancer’s grace.
 Its deep blue color all but blended in with her dark purple skin with finely threaded gold trim down the sides and arms of the garment.
-Her steps were light in the padded shoes she preferred to wear around the castle.
+Her steps were light in the padded shoes she preferred to wear around the castle, she wore those shoes because even though the castle was in one of the more temperate areas of the planet the stone of the castle was still quite cold.
 The queen stopped before one of the bay windows to her left to look out over the grounds of the royal palace and the sprawling and beautiful capital city beyond it.
 The planet’s twin moons hung high in the night sky in full radiance for all to adore.

 Two knights in the service of the Queen’s Guard flanked her to either side.
 Each knight held the rank of at least captain in the Royal Zaltaen Marine Corps yet their authority went far beyond what the rank would normally be.
 They could tell a marine general what to do while they were on the grounds of the royal palace and said general would have to comply.
 They were the bodyguards of the queen and as such their words carried the weight of the monarch as well.
 Thousands of years of guarding the monarchy had turned them into an autonomous unit answerable only to the royal family and the colonel who commanded them.